Oracle Application Testing Suite

 Oracle Application Testing Suite is a comprehensive, integrated testing solution for Web applications, Web Services, packaged Oracle Applications and Oracle Databases.

 Description/History

+Oracle regularly releases updates to the Oracle Application Testing Suite.
+These updates often include new features, improvements to existing features, and better compatibility with evolving technologies.

 The test solution was originally developed by RSW, who was bought by Teradyne that created the software and call center test company Empirix.